What Is Arbitrage?

 Of course, in reality, the arbitrageur could have increased his deal sizes.
 If he trades standard lots, his profit would have been 100,000 x .00256 or $256.

 The cash flows are shown in Figure 4.

 In practice, most broker spreads would totally absorb any tiny anomalies in quotes.
 Secondly, the speed of execution on most platforms is too slow.

 Electronic Markets Reduce Price Anomalies

-Over the years, financial markets have becoming increasingly efficient because of computerization and connectivity.
+Over the years, financial markets have become increasingly efficient because of computerization and connectivity.
 As a result, arbitrage opportunities have become fewer and harder to exploit.

 At many banks, arbitrage trading is now entirely computer run.
 The software scours the markets continuously looking for pricing inefficiencies on which to trade.
 For the “ordinary trader”, this makes finding exploitable arbitrage even harder.

-Nowadays, when they arise, arbitrage profit margins tend to be wafer thin.
+Nowadays, when they arise, arbitrage profit margins tend to be wafer-thin.
 You need to use high volumes or lots of leverage, both of which increase the risk of something getting out of control.
-The collapse of hedge fund, LTCM is a classic example of where arbitrage and leverage can go horribly wrong.
+The collapse of the hedge fund, LTCM is a classic example of where arbitrage and leverage can go horribly wrong.

 Beware Brokers Who Ban Arbitraging